-Kenya, like many other countries exemplifies a scenario where the rise of tribal supremacy and identity have seized its political discourse in a dangerous and tribally troubled way.
-The shared sense of national unity in Kenya is more often overshadowed by tribalism and the social dysfunctional violence.
-This is a concern that Kenyan leaders seem oblivious and always tent to dismiss, almost in a casual way.
-As politicians continue to appeal to tribes and group instincts, their calls for Kenya’s national unity rings hollow in a country whose tribal exclusion overshadows the joy and salvation of the strength of tribal diversity.
+Kenya, like many other countries exemplifies a scenario where the rise of tribal supremacy and identity have seized its political discourse in a dangerous and troubled way.
+Many times, the shared sense of Kenya’s national unity is usually overshadowed by tribalism and a state of tribal political violence.
+This doesn’t seem to bother politicians who usually dismiss such concerns as they rave up their tribal and group instinct appeals.
+It’s no wonder their calls for national unity rings hollow in a country whose tribal exclusion overshadows the joy and the strength of Kenya’s rich tribal and cultural diversity.

-More troubling is the assumption by our politicians and policy makers that tribal division would dissipate with the advent of multipartyism and new constitution.
-Such assumption, especially in the wake of entrenched and exclusionary tribal privilege and supremacy is a travesty to the hopes of the Kenyan people who went to great length, irrespective of tribe, to fight for Kenya’s second liberation.
+As past past experiences in Kenya have shown, a new constitution and multiparty politics was not the silver bullet that would take out tribalism .
+Making such assumption, especially in the wake of entrenched and exclusionary tribal privilege and supremacy would be a travesty to the dreams of the Kenyan people who went to great length, irrespective of tribe, to fight for Kenya’s first and second liberation.

 The mantra of Kenya as a nation was well understood during the struggle for independence and freedom from colonialism.
 Today, it is a nation living in a blinded, almost nostalgic nationalism of yester years.
 Gone, is the appeal to the inclusionary power of tribal group identities that forged a united shield against white supremacy.
 Instead, moments of historic transition and democratic optimist have faded under the tragic power of tribal cronyism.
 It is ironic that political gains of multipartyism and a new constitution have offered little avenue for liberating Kenyans from the shackles of entrenched tribal despotism.